Tumbi Umbi

 PROFILE FAQ

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects potentially affecting this region: Cynthia Street Subdivision, Central Coast Highway Upgrade from Wamberal to Bateau Bay, Red Bus Planning Proposal at 682A Coleridge Road Rezoning, and Berkeley Vale Private Hospital & Medical Precinct.
-The following list details those most relevant.
+AreaSearch identified four projects expected to influence this region: Cynthia Street Subdivision, Central Coast Highway Upgrade from Wamberal to Bateau Bay, Red Bus Planning Proposal at 682A Coleridge Road Rezoning, and Berkeley Vale Private Hospital & Medical Precinct.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.